knative/func/docs/provisioning/provision_kind.md

 ```
 wg show
 ```
-For OS X hosts, skip the aforementioned systemd configuraiton, and instead install the Wireguard app from the App store, and then import the following configuration file.
+For OS X hosts, skip the aforementioned systemd configuration, and instead install the Wireguard app from the App store, and then import the following configuration file.
 ```
 [Interface]
 Address=10.10.10.2/32